Milagros D. Ibe: Educational background

-Milagros Dimal Ibe was born in Lubao, Pampanga in 1931, but moved to Manila to study.
+Milagros Dimal Ibe was born in Lubao, Pampanga on November 8, 1931, but moved to Manila to study.
 She graduated summa cum laude from the now defunct Quezon College in Manila, with a BA in English and BSc major in mathematics.
 She taught for a few years in her hometown before she transferred to teach at the University of the Philippines Rural High School at Los Baños, Laguna.
 Eventually, she moved to the University of the Philippines Diliman, where she finished her Master of Arts major in curriculum and instruction.
 Later on, she got her PhD from the University of Toronto in Canada.
 She almost became Dean of the College of Education in 1990, but instead she became Vice Chancellor of the University of the Philippines Diliman.